-- (e) contributing to the harmonisation of practices in the detection of cross-border suspicious flows of monies or activities by Financial Intelligence Units ('FIUs'); - (f) supporting and coordinating the exchange of information between FIUs and between FIUs and others competent authorities.
+(e) contributing to the harmonisation of practices in the detection of suspicious flows of monies or activities by Financial Intelligence Units ('FIUs');

+(f) supporting and coordinating the exchange of information between FIUs.

 The provisions of this Regulation are without prejudice to the powers of the Commission, in particular pursuant to Article 258 TFEU, to ensure compliance with Union law.